eliranwong/OpenGNT/README.md

 # Open Greek New Testament Project

+(25 August 2018: The main text of OGNT had been upgraded to version 3.
+Some of the descriptions below are old.
+Descriptions and documentation will be updated soon.)

 Open Greek New Testament project aims to provide a bundle of high-quality and open-source materials on Greek New Testament for biblical studies.
 <br><br>
 An eclectic text, namely "Open Greek New Testament [OGNT]", is first produced as the base text for the rest of the project.
 The text of OPNT is built upon <a href='https://github.com/eliranwong/OpenGNT/tree/master/From_TANTT_to_OpenGNT'>a group of high-quality scholarly materials</a>.
 This aims to provide all bible students or scholars <b>a free text</b>, which is <a href='https://github.com/eliranwong/OpenGNT/tree/master/CompareOGNTwithNA28'><b>the closest equivalent to the text of NA28</b></a>, for studies or research purposes.